Azure-Samples/Azure-MachineLearning-DataScience/Misc/StrataSanJose2017/Readme.md

 .\plink.exe -L localhost:8787:localhost:8787 remoteuser@IPaddress
 ```
 * After connecting via the above command lines, open [http://localhost:8787/](http://localhost:8787/) in your web browser to connect to RStudio Server the DSVM<br>
-NOTE: During the tutorial, all attendees will use RStudio Server on their DSVMs.
+<b>NOTE: During the tutorial, all attendees will use RStudio Server on their DSVMs.</b>

 ## Connecting to R server operationalization service on your DSVM
 * Command line to connect with ssh (Linux, Mac) - replace IPaddress IP of your DSVM